Azure/azure-signalr/docs/tsg.md

 <a name="random_404_returned_for_client_requests"></a>
 ## 404 returned for client requests

-For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establish the real connection to Azure SignalR service.
+For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establishes the real connection to Azure SignalR service.
 Our load balancer must ensure that the `/negotiate` request and the following connect request goes to the same instance of the Service otherwise 404 occurs.
-Our load balancer relies on the *asrs_request_id* query string (added in SDK version 1.0.11) or *signature* part of the generated `access_token`(if `asrs_request_id` query string does not exist) to keep the session sticky.
+Our load balancer relies on the *asrs_request_id* query string (added in SDK version 1.0.11) or the *signature* part of the generated `access_token`(if `asrs_request_id` query string does not exist) to keep the session sticky.

 ### Troubleshooting Guide
-1. Following [How to view outgoing requests](#view_request) to get the request from client the the service.
+1. Following [How to view outgoing requests](#view_request) to get the request from the client to the service.
-1. Check the url of the request when 404 occurs.
-If the url is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
-When using Azure SignalR, client receives redirect url when it first negotiates with the app server.
-Client should **NOT** skip negotiation when using Azure SignalR.
+1. Check the URL of the request when 404 occurs.
+If the URL is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
+When using Azure SignalR, the client receives redirect URL when it first negotiates with the app server.
+The client should **NOT** skip negotiation when using Azure SignalR.
 1. For SDK older than 1.0.11, check if there are multiple `access_token` inside the outgoing request.
 With old SDK which does not contain `asrs_request_id` in the query string, the load balancer of the service is not able to handle duplicate `access_token` correctly, as described in [#346](https://github.com/Azure/azure-signalr/issues/346).
 1. Another 404 can happen when the connect request is handled more than **5** seconds after `/negotiate` is called.
-Check the timestamp of client request, and open an issue to us if the request to the service has very slow response.
+Check the timestamp of the client request, and open an issue to us if the request to the service has a very slow response.
 1. If you find the `/negotiate` request and the following connect request carry different access token through the above steps, the most possible reason is using HttpConnectionOptions.AccessTokenProvider in a **WRONG** way:

     ```c#